Complexity of Paired Domination Problems on Circle and $k$-Polygon Graphs: Algorithm for -polygon graphs

-The algorithm in~\cite{ElMallah93}, determining the minimum dominating set of $k$-polygon graphs, can be \rgb{enhanced}, by using the similar approach of Algorithm~\ref{algo:PDS_k-poly} and the analysis of Theorem~\ref{theorem:PDS_k-poly}, from $O(n^{4k+3})$ to $O(n(\frac{n}{k^2-k})^{2k^2-4k})$ as below.
-The correctness and time complexity analysis of Algorithm~\ref{algo:DS_k-poly} is similar to those in Algorithm~\ref{algo:PDS_k-poly}, and thus are omitted here.
+It is worth noting that the analysis of Algorithm~\ref{algo:PDS_k-poly} can be applied to improve the algorithm proposed in~\cite{ElMallah93}, which determines the minimum dominating set of $k$-polygon graphs in $O(n^{4k+3})$ time.
+The correctness and time complexity analysis of Algorithm~\ref{algo:DS_k-poly} are similar to those of Algorithm~\ref{algo:PDS_k-poly} and are therefore omitted here.

+\begin{theorem} Algorithm~\ref{algo:DS_k-poly} finds a minimum dominating set of $G$ in $O(\frac{n^{2k^2-4k+1}}{(k^2-k)^{k^2-k} (k^2-3k)^{k^2-3k}})$ time. \end{theorem} \begin{proof} The correctness of Algorithm~\ref{algo:PDS_k-poly} is ensured since at least one minimum dominating set $D$ with the outer boundary $\B$ has been explored.
+Furthermore, one can verify that $J_{ij}$ is exactly a permutation graph and, by Lemma~\ref{lemma:inner_boundary}, for each $j\in J'_{ij}$, $j\notin N_J[J-M_{ij}]$.
+Thus, each $J'_{ij}$ can be replaced by the set $D'_{ij}$, determining in Step~$(4)$, while still ensuring that $D$ remains a minimum paired-dominating set.